Manasi1999303/SQL-hackerrank-problems/README.md

 # SQL-hackerrank-problems
-My solutions to various hacker-rank SQL problems using MySQL syntax
+My solutions to all hacker-rank SQL problems using MySQL syntax